Careers in a Globalizing World

 Join us for the Burkle Center's annual international career panel

 Each year, the Burkle Center invites speakers from diverse backgrounds with experience in various international fields to join us for an invigorating discussion about international careers.
-Come and learn about international career paths and opportunities, hear expert advice about how to best apply for jobs, hear how professionals in international careers were able to succeed, and network with our diverse panel members.
+Come and learn about international career paths and opportunities, gain expert advice about how to best apply for jobs, and hear how professionals thrive in international careers.

-The panel and its ensuing Q&A will be moderated by Alexandra Lieben, Deputy Director of the Burkle Center.
+The panel and subsequent Q&A will be moderated by Alexandra Lieben, Deputy Director of the Burkle Center.

 Sponsor(s): Burkle Center for International Relations